ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/Replace Transparency with Black.md

 weight: 1
 bookFlatSection: false
 bookToC: false
-title: "Replace Transparency with Black"
+title: "🐍 Replace Transparency with Black"
 summary: "This Python script processes all `.png` images in a specified directory by adding a black layer to each, utilizing multiprocessing to handle the images in parallel for efficiency."
 ---